A COMPELLING SOLUTION TO ENDING THE TRAGICALLY HIGH DEGREE OF POVERTY AND SOCIAL DYSFUNCTION AMONG CANADA’S FIRST NATIONS PEOPLES: LEGAL EQUALITY!

 From Chapter 11, The Grant of Legal Rights To Canadian Indians.

 “The Royal Proclamation of 1763 in fact evidenced a benevolent, solicitous intention towards Indians, and in effect represented the extension of a soft, open, “unmailed” helping hand towards them.
-It was the very opposite of “genocidal” in wording or intent, clearly signifying as it did intentions to create an environment where Indian peoples and cultures could not, as was normally the historical case, lawlessly, (or lawfully), be casually and ignominiously erased from history…This was a total departure from the historical norm of violence and dispossession.”
+It was the very opposite of “genocidal” in wording or intent, clearly signifying as it did intentions to create an environment where Indian peoples were deemed to have legal rights, and thus they and their cultures could not, as was normally the historical case, lawlessly, (or lawfully), be casually and ignominiously erased from history…This was a total departure from the historical norm of violence and dispossession.”

 “On a world historical level, the perpetual omnipresence of migration and assimilation means that it has to be regarded as essentially a neutral, mainly unconscious, collective human phenomenon- one that is a fundamental and unchangeable part of simply being human.
 To migrate, to set the process of assimilation in motion, is as natural as breathing.
 It’s definitely not always to participate in a blameworthy process!
 There are moral issues in history of course, and in this area of history a main moral issue is how the successful migrators behaved towards the people they achieved dominance over.
 That’s where the concepts of blame and shame arise.
 Were they cruel?
 Did they rape, kill and plunder as a matter of seeming policy?
 To what degree did they let the usual historical norm of violence and dispossession simply play out?
 How did they act relative to this historical norm?
 Viewed with this issue and these types of crucial questions in mind, the behavior of Great Britain and then Canada towards Canada’s Indians, overall, has to be regarded positively and with great admiration.”